thu-ml/tianshou/README.md

 }
 ```

+## TODO

+- [ ] Prioritized replay buffer
+- [ ] RNN support
+- [ ] Multi-agent
+- [ ] Distributed training

 ## Miscellaneous

-Tianshou was [previously](https://github.com/thu-ml/tianshou/tree/priv) a reinforcement learning platform based on TensorFlow.
-You can checkout the branch `priv` for more detail.
+Tianshou was previously a reinforcement learning platform based on TensorFlow.
+You can checkout the branch [`priv`](https://github.com/thu-ml/tianshou/tree/priv) for more detail.